eecs280staff/tutorials/docs/setup_remotessh.md

 ---
 layout: spec
-title: Setup VSCode CAEN Access
+title: Setup VS Code CAEN Access
 ---

-VSCode CAEN Access
+VS Code CAEN Access
 ==========
 {: .primer-spec-toc-ignore }

-This tutorial will show you how to set up VSCode access into CAEN Linux via SSH.
-It allows you to remotely edit and execute files as if you were using VSCode on the CAEN computers themselves.
+This tutorial will show you how to set up VS Code access into CAEN Linux via SSH.
+It allows you to remotely edit and execute files as if you were using VS Code on the CAEN computers themselves.
 This may come in handy for those who wish to develop and test their projects directly on CAEN.

 ## Prerequisites
-If you haven't already, follow the [CAEN Linux Tutorial](setup_caen.html) so your CAEN environment is ready for VSCode to access.
-If you need a refresher on VScode, read through the [tutorial](setup_vscode.html).
+If you haven't already, follow the [CAEN Linux Tutorial](setup_caen.html) so your CAEN environment is ready for VS Code to access.
+If you need a refresher on VS code, read through the [tutorial](setup_vscode.html).

 <div class="primer-spec-callout warning" markdown="1">